 John Goldsmith's younger sister, Sophia ('Sophie') Goldsmith, was baptised at Boxley near Maidstone in 1829, and married a Pembury-born brickmaker, Henry Hickmott (1825-1914), at Hackney in Middlesex in 1848.
 Their wedding was witnessed by Sophie's siblings James and Mary Ann who, like their younger sister, signed the certificate with a cross or 'mark'.
 Henry was the youngest son of Samuel Hickmott (1799-c1872), a labourer and transportee, and Harriet Hartridge (1803-27).
 His elder brother, Edward Hickmott (1821-88) had married Sophie's older sister, Mary Ann Goldsmith (1824-91) at Maidstone in 1842.

 In May 1849 Henry and Sophie and their two daughters, Emma and Eliza Hickmott, sailed from London on the 580-ton barque EMILY.
-Their destination was Port Adelaide which they reached on 8 August 1849.
+Their destination was Port Adelaide at which they arrived on 8 August 1849.
 A detailed account of the family's relatively brief time in South Australia can be read here.
 You will see that after spending some time at Onkaparinga, the family moved to Mount Barker in the Adelaide Hills where Henry probably worked in either Hombin's or McDonald's brickyards.
 During this time he and Sophie had two further children: Rebecca Hickmott, born in around 1851, and Henry Edward Hickmott who was born at Mount Barker on 17 May 1852.
 Tragically, Sophie died either during or shortly after the birth of their only son (named after his father and uncle).
 We have yet to discover the exact circumstances of Sophie's death or where she is buried, something not unusual given the poor state of record-keeping in the colony at that time.
-With four small children to look after, Henry soon re-married, to Harriet Waters (1834-77) with whom he would have a further eleven children, in Adelaide on 24 July 1853.
+With four small children to look after, Henry soon re-married, to Harriet Waters (1834-77), in Adelaide on 24 July 1853.
 Click here to read of Henry's life and times after Sophie's death.
 Nor do we have a photograph of Sophie Hickmott nee Goldsmith although we do have pictures of three of her four children whose life and times are outlined below.

 Born in England in around 1847, Emma sailed with her parents and sister from London to South Australia the following year.
 In 1866 she married a Cornishman, Richard Mitchell (1835-1927) in the Victorian goldfields town of Clunes.
 They had four children at Clunes before moving to East Charlton in the Victorian Wimmera.
 There Richard and his sons farmed land at Barrakee and Buckrabunyule and he and Emma had a further four children.
 Both Emma and Richard died and are buried at Charlton, she in 1914 and he in 1927.
 Their children, born between 1867 and 1889 were: Mary Sophia, Emma, Richard, John Henry, Alice Elizabeth, Florence Louise, Eliza Ruby and William James Mitchell.
 Click here to read more of their life and times.